hernantz/blog/content/if-considered-harmful.md

 ## Endif

-This is supposed to be a guideline on how to express programs with logic branches.
+This is supposed to be a [guideline][3] on how to express programs with logic branches.
 That being said, I'm not against writing `if`, `else` or `elif` per se.
 These are some ideas related to something so mundane like conditionals.